Prodject/Bypass-iCloud-iPhone-4s-using-checkm8/README.md

-# Bypass iCloud iPhone 4s using checkm8
+# Bypass iCloud iPhone 4s and iPad 2 using checkm8

 # Requirements
 Hackintosh or real Mac running OS X El Capitan or later